 - Do not talk about your solution in your initial meeting.

-- Do not ask about price or what customers are willing to pay.
-Do ask about the customers costs’, budgets, etc.
+- Do not ask about price or what customers are willing to pay in the initial meeting.
+Do ask about the customers costs, budgets, etc.

-- Do finish each interview with two questions: “Who else would you recommend I interview?”, and “What should I have asked but did not ask?”
+- Do finish each interview asking “What should I have asked but did not ask?”

 - Do create a data collection form for each interview.
 This will contain things such as: the description of the customer profile, your open-ended questions, which hypotheses were confirmed and why, which hypotheses were invalidated and why, which hypotheses you gained no insight into and why, what changes you should make for the next interview (target customer profile, hypotheses, questions to ask).

-- Watch the customers (or video record them) as they carry out their work.
+- Watch the C&U (or video record them) as they carry out their work.

-- Focus on the user who is suffering the greatest pain and determine their work-around solution(s).
+- Focus on the C&U who is suffering the greatest pain and determine their work-around solution(s).

 - Understand what the customers’ required outcomes are, as well the problems in achieving that outcome.